 Under the majority view, a payment provision will only be found to be a pay-if-paid clause when it is written in a clear and unambiguous manner, which removes any doubt about the purpose of the clause.
 Pay-if-paid clauses are valid “where the language of the contract in question is clear on its face.”[xi]

-The rational for the majority view, as stated by the Supreme Court of Florida, is as follows:
+The rationale for the majority view, as stated by the Supreme Court of Florida, is as follows:

 [The] intent in most cases is that payment by the owner to the general contractor is not a condition precedent to the general contractor’s duty to pay the subcontractors.
 This is because small subcontractors, who must have payment for their work in order to remain in business, will not ordinarily assume the risk of the owner’s failure to pay the general contractor.